 The current Director of the CDS is Professor Anna Lawson, who is based in the School of Law.
 CDS Executive Members include: Professor Roger Slee, Dr Hannah Morgan, Dr Miro Griffiths and a representative of the Leeds Disabled People's Organisation (currently Rebecca Porter).

-The DRU was originally established in 1990 within the School of Sociology and Social Policy as a research unit for the British Council of Disabled People (BCODP) – now the United Kingdom Disabled People’s Council (UKDPC).
+The Disability Research Unit (DRU) was originally established at Leeds in 1990 within the School of Sociology and Social Policy as a research unit for the British Council of Disabled People (BCODP) – subsequently the United Kingdom Disabled People’s Council (UKDPC).
 Initial research activity focused on institutional discrimination and on building a case for anti-discriminatory legislation in Britain.

 By 2000, the DRU's tenth anniversary, disability studies had become firmly established as an interdisciplinary field of study within universities and research centres around the world.
 It now draws increasing numbers of students and researchers from a variety of backgrounds.
-Recognising these developments, staff and students at the DRU launched a more broadly based interdisciplinary Centre for Disability Studies within the Unviersity – and so CDS was born.
+Recognising these developments, staff and students at the DRU launched a more broadly based interdisciplinary Centre for Disability Studies within the University - and so the CDS was born.

 We seek to adopt 'committed' participatory methods in our work.
 This is achieved where possible by sharing control over the production and dissemination of research - with individual research participants and with democratic organisations controlled by disabled people.
-Our taught courses draw directly on the experiences and issues raised by the disabled people's movement and many of our staff and post-graduate students have been disabled people.
+Our taught courses draw directly on the experiences and issues raised by the disabled people's movement and many of our staff and post-graduate students have been and are disabled people.